Lennartstachowiak/DaLokal_Website/README.md

 Hosted with gcloud
 [DaLokal](https://dalokal-website.ey.r.appspot.com/?)

-### For local run
+### Set up for a development environment

+### Install required packages

+In terminal use:

+pip install -r requirements.txt

-Connect MySQL database with website.
+### Connect the database

+The used database is MySQL

-For that if not already install [MySQL Community](https://www.mysql.com/products/community/) and [MySQL Workbench](https://www.mysql.com/products/workbench/) on your pc and create a connection.
+Install [MySQL Community](https://www.mysql.com/products/community/) and [MySQL Workbench](https://www.mysql.com/products/workbench/) on your pc if not already installed and create a connection.

 - After done this go to website.py and use connection for local host and remove all comment #
 - For gcloud connection comment it with #